The unique and delicious traditional Tuscan Cuisine and Food, from Italy!

 Its absence of salt, that is what makes Tuscan bread so particular, is due to the fact that salt was once too expensive to be used.
 Making your own bread at home is then simply fantastic!
 I suggest you try making it!

 Bread is precious and stale bread is used to prepare many recipes.
-From bread comes some of the most famous and appreciated typical Tuscan recipes and recipes:
+From bread comes some of the most famous and appreciated typical Tuscan recipes:

 ribollita, traditional soup made with bread, beans, cabbage, and vegetables, simply a delight!